Southern Moreton Bay Islands (Redland City): History

 The Islands were very substantially subdivided into residential allotments in the early 1970s.

 In the 1980s, there were various plans announced and withdrawn to construct a bridge between the mainland and North Stradbroke Island via Russell Island; these proposals were both expensive and controversial and no bridge was built.
-Residents are now feeling the pressure of transport to the mainland for some shopping trips, as mainland parking has become very scarce at the ferrry and barge terminals.
+Residents are now feeling the pressure of transport to the mainland for some shopping trips, as mainland parking has become very scarce at the ferry and barge terminals.

 Heritage listings

 Lamb Island has a number of heritage-listed sites, including: